 The Company shall have authority to issue 65,000,000 shares of common stock with par value of \$0.0001 per share and 44,496,996 shares of preferred stock with par value of \$0.0001 per share.
-13,296,372 shares of preferred stock were designated as Series Seed Preferred Stock; 8,276,928 shares of preferred stock were designated as Series A Preferred Stock; 13,381,711 shares of preferred stock were designated as Series B Preferred Stock; and 9,541,985 shares of preferred stock were designated as Series B-1 Preferred Stock.
+13,296,372 shares of preferred stock were designated as Series Seed Preferred Stock; 8,276,928 shares of preferred stock were designated as Series A Preferred Stock; 13,381,711 shares of preferred stock were designated as Series B-1 Preferred Stock.
 The holders of preferred stock have conversion rights.
 Each shares of preferred stock shall be convertible, at the option of the holder at any time and without the payment of additional consideration by the holder into such number of fully paid and non-assessable shares of common stock as is determined by dividing the applicable original issue price by the applicable conversion price at the time of conversion.
 The Series A conversion price is equal to \$1.2089.
-The Series Seed conversion price is equal to \$1.3099.
+The Series Seed conversion price is equal to \$0.2740.
+The Series B conversion price is equal to \$1.3099.
 The Series B-1 conversion price is equal to \$1.31.
 Such initial conversion price, and the rate at which shares of preferred stock may be converted into shares of common stock, is subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the Series B-1 Preferred Stock as provided in the Fifth Amended and Restated Certificate of Incorporation.